Power-law escape rate of SGD: Introduction

-In physics and chemistry, escape from a local minimum of the (free) energy landscape due to thermal noise at temperature $T$ has been thoroughly discussed~\cite{Kramers1940, Langer1969}.
-When the (free) energy barrier is given by $\Delta E$, the escape rate is proportional to $e^{-\Delta E/T}$, which is known as the Arrhenius law.
+In physics and chemistry, escape from a local minimum of the energy landscape due to thermal noise at temperature $T$ is a thoroughly studied fundamental problem~\citep{Kramers1940, Eyring1935}.
+When the energy barrier is given by $\Delta E$, the escape rate is proportional to $e^{-\Delta E/T}$, which is known as the Arrhenius law.
 By analogy, in machine learning, escape from a local minimum of the loss function is considered to be determined by the loss barrier height $\Delta L=L(\theta^s)-L(\theta^*)$, where $L(\theta)$ denotes the loss function at the network parameters $\theta$, $\theta^*$ stands for a local minimum of $L(\theta)$, and $\theta^s$ denotes a saddle point that separates $\theta^*$ from other minima.
-If we assume that the SGD noise is uniform and isotropic, which is often assumed in machine-learning literature~\cite{Jastrzebski2017}, the escape rate is proportional to $e^{-\Delta L/D}$, where $D$ denotes the SGD noise strength.
-Recent studies take some structure of the SGD noise into account, but the escape rate derived so far is determined by the loss barrier height $\Delta L$~\cite{Zhu2019, Xie2021, Liu2021, Meng2020}.
+Indeed, if we assume that the SGD noise is uniform and isotropic, which is often assumed in machine-learning literature~\citep{Jastrzebski2017}, the escape rate is proportional to $e^{-\Delta L/D}$, where $D$ denotes the SGD noise strength.

-In this paper, we show that the inhomogeneity of the SGD noise strength brings about drastic modification for the mean-square loss.
-In particular, it turns out that the escape rate is determined by the \emph{logarithmized} loss barrier height $\Delta\log L=\log L(\theta^s)-\log L(\theta^*)=\log[L(\theta^s)/L(\theta^*)]$.
-In other words, the escape rate is determined by not the difference but the ratio of $L(\theta^s)$ and $L(\theta^*)$.
-This observation implies the importance of examining the landscape of $\log L(\theta)$, which is a new theoretical observation brought into the study of the SGD dynamics.
+In this paper, we show that inhomogeneity of the SGD noise strength in the parameter space brings about drastic modification for the mean-square loss.
+We show that the escape rate is determined by the \emph{logarithmic} loss barrier height $\Delta\log L=\log L(\theta^s)-\log L(\theta^*)=\log[L(\theta^s)/L(\theta^*)]$.
+In other words, the escape rate is determined not by the difference but by the ratio of $L(\theta^s)$ and $L(\theta^*)$.
+This result means that even if the loss barrier height $\Delta L$ is the same, minima with smaller values of $L(\theta^*)$ are more stable.

-The above result is derived by the following property of the SGD noise: the SGD noise is stronger when the loss is larger.
-Indeed, for the mean-square loss, we show that the SGD noise strength at $\theta$ is proportional to $L(\theta)$.
-Our formula on the escape rate implies that SGD prefers minima at which (i) the ``effective dimension''~\cite{MacKay1992} is small, i.e., a bulk of the eigenvalues of the Hessian of the loss function are concentrated near zero and (ii) typical values of other eigenvalues are also small.
-The property (ii) implies that minima are flat.
-The property (i) is less intuitive but consistent with the spectral analysis of the Hessian for trained networks, which reveals that the Hessian eigenvalues are separated into two groups: a bulk of almost zero eigenvalues and a small number of outliers~\cite{Sagun2017, Papyan2019}.
-Our theory explains these empirical observations.